Party Bus Rentals in Grand Rapids

 Grand Rapids party bus rental prices depend mainly on your headcount, the hours you need, and the day of the week.
 A smaller minibus for a short brewery crawl prices lower per hour than a full 40- to 50-passenger party bus booked for a Saturday night downtown.
 Weekend dates and event weekends like ArtPrize or prom season run higher than a weekday afternoon shuttle.

-Get an instant, itemized quote by entering your date and headcount online, or call 855-275-4888 and we'll walk you through the options.
+Request pricing by entering your date and headcount online, or call 855-275-4888 to compare the options.

 What's the difference between a minibus and a party bus?